memgraph/memgraph-platform/README.md

 processes with supervisor.
 First, it builds Memgraph Lab in separate node containers and then transfers it to Debian, where MAGE is built on top of a Debian package.

+There is also a version without Mage algorithms for those who want minimal image with only Memgraph and Memgraph Lab.

 You can start Memgraph Platform with: